8ta4/quest/docs/RATIONALE.md

 > What is the goal of this Chrome extension?

 The goal of this Chrome extension is to revolutionize the way we read, particularly technical and educational content.
 It will present an engaging sequence of questions and answers, allowing readers to check their understanding as they progress.
 This enhances comprehension and keeps the reader engaged.
-The unique formats of "Quick Calculus" and "Little Schemer" inspired this approach, and generative AI has made it viable by enabling automatic question generation.
+This idea was sparked by the unique formats of "Quick Calculus" and "Little Schemer", and now, thanks to generative AI, we can make it happen.

 ## Non-linear Reading

 > How does "Choose Your Own Question" change the traditional reading process?

-"Choose Your Own Question" disrupts the traditional linear reading process that often makes reading tedious.
-It empowers readers to jump, skip, and revisit sections while automatically tracking their progress.
-This non-linear approach revitalizes the reading experience, making it more dynamic and engaging.
+"Choose Your Own Question" disrupts the traditional linear reading process that makes reading tedious.
+It lets you jump, skip, and revisit sections while automatically tracking their progress.
+This non-linear approach revitalizes the reading experience, making it more dynamic and fun.

 ## Chrome Extension

 > Why did you choose a Chrome extension?

-The choice to develop a Chrome extension was influenced by several factors:
-- **Market Share and User Base**: Chrome is the most popular browser.
+- **Popularity**: Chrome is the most popular browser.
-- **Integration**: Users can effortlessly activate this extension to convert online content.
+- **Ease of Use**: Users can effortlessly activate this extension to convert online content.
-- **Maintainability**: The Chrome Web Store manages updates, simplifying the process.
+- **Maintainability**: Thanks to the Chrome Web Store, updates are a breeze.

 ## Content and Question Separation